hermangroup/docs/wallets/third-party.rst

    :target: https://vegawallet.com

-VegaWallet offers a secure multi-asset, multi-currency wallet with support for Dash InstantSend and multi-signature wallets.
+VegaWallet offers a secure multi-asset, multi-currency wallet with support for Historia InstantSend and multi-signature wallets.
 The wallet integrates with several exchanges and price sources, as well as offering advanced NFC functionality for payments.